MyBitBird/iot-react-client/README.md

 * Assign properties to service
 * Assign users(devices) to service

+# Live Demo
+This [Live Demo](https://mybitbird.github.io/iot-react-client/) with Mock APIs, is just built for an overview, authentication and reports are disabled and some unexpected errors may be seen.

 # How to run
 1. Clone repo
 2. Set API base URL in  `index.js`